mibeco/q-history-mcp-server/README.md

 Searches conversation content using text matching across the SQLite database.

 ### `get_conversation_details`
-Retrieves full conversation content including all stored messages (with limitations noted above).
+Retrieves full conversation content including all stored messages and assistant responses.

 ### `export_conversation`
 Exports any conversation to markdown format with full message content and metadata.